mcellteam/Workshop_2016/cellorganizer/README.md

 * train a framework (cell and nuclear membrane) model from simple 3D shapes
 * synthesize an instance from the trained model and export as a Wavefront .obj file

+We will explain how the code works in a step by step fashion.
+However, if you simply want to generate the obj file, then open **cellorganizer_script.m** in Matlab and run it.

 ### Generating simple geometries
 First we use a CellOrganizer helper function to generate a collection of toy images.